serbulent/TrainableRepresentationAnalysis/README.md

 # **Benchmarking your own representation model**

 - Semantic similarity inference, Ontology-based protein function prediction and drug target protein family classification tasks can be run for any protein representation vector dataset.
-There are two possible ways to do this: (i) running the online tool on [Code Ocean](https://codeocean.com/capsule/858401), and (ii) cloning this Github repo and running locally (this option is advised if you plan to run additional tasks over the default ones, as the runtime may significantly increase).
+There are two possible ways to do this: (i) running the online tool on [Code Ocean](https://codeocean.com/capsule/8584011/tree), and (ii) cloning this Github repo and running locally (this option is advised if you plan to run additional tasks over the default ones, as the runtime may significantly increase).

   - Prepraration of the input vector dataset:
-    - Generate your representation vectors for all human proteins ([amino acid sequences of canonical isoform human proteins](https://drive.google.com/file/d/1wXF2lmj4ZTahMrl66QpYM2TvHmbcIL6b/view?usp=sharing)), and for the samples in the SKEMPI dataset [SKEMPI_seq.txt](https://drive.google.com/file/d/1m5jssC0RMsiFT_w-Ykh629Pw_An3PInI/view?usp=sharing).
+    - Generate your representation vectors for all human proteins ([amino acid sequences of canonical isoform human proteins](https://drive.google.com/file/d/1wXF2lmj4ZTahMrl66QpYM2TvHmbcIL6b/view?usp=sharing)), and for the samples in the [SKEMPI dataset](https://drive.google.com/file/d/1m5jssC0RMsiFT_w-Ykh629Pw_An3PInI/view?usp=sharing).
   - Format of the protein representation file:
     - Each row corresponds to the representation vector of a particular protein.
     - Columns: first column's header one should be "Entry", and the rest of the column headers should contain the UniProt protein accessions of respective proteins (i.e., each column in this file corresponds to a different protein).